Who are binaryoptions.co.uk?

 Put and Call options are simply the terms given to buying or selling an option.
 If a trader believes an asset will go up in value, they will open a call.
 If they expect the value to fall, they will place a put trade.

-Some binary options brokers will change their trading buttons every couple of seconds, from Call and Put, to Down and Up to avoid confusion.
+Some binary trading brokers will change their trading buttons every couple of seconds, from Call and Put, to Down and Up to avoid confusion.
 Others dispense with the terms put and call entirely.
 Again, most trading platforms will make it extremely clear which direction a trader is opening an option in.

 Are binary options a scam?